ACEnglish/regioners/README.md

 #### Randomization strategy `--random [shuffle | circle]`

-By default, `regione_rust` will randomly shuffle each region with `shuffle`.
-For example, two regions `(x, y)`, `(x+s, y+s)` will be shuffled to `(x±r1, y±r1)` and `(x±r2, y±r2)` With `circle`, all regions are shifted by a set amount such that their spatial distances are preserved. i.e. `(x±r1, y±r1), (x±r1, y±r1)`
+How intervals are randomized is an important part of the permutation test.
+By default, `regione_rust` will randomly `shuffle` each region.
+For example, two regions at `(x1, y1)`, `(x2, y2)` will each get a random shift (`r`) to `(x1±r1, y1±r1)` and `(x2±r2, y2±r2)`.
+With `circle`, all regions are shifted by a set amount such that their spatial distances are preserved. i.e. `(x1±r1, y1±r1), (x2±r1, y2±r1)`

 #### Controlling placment with `--per-chrom`

 Some intervals shouldn't be shuffled across chromosomes.
 For example, [genes are not randomly](https://pubmed.ncbi.nlm.nih.gov/20642358/#:~:text=Genes%20are%20nonrandomly%20distributed%20in,genes%20with%20similar%20expression%20profiles.), distributed across chromosomes.
 Therefore, the randomization strategy may need to limit where intervals are moved.
 The `--per-chrom` flag will keep intervals on their same chromosome.

 #### Counting strategy `--count [all | any]`

 By default, `all` calculates intersections as the number of overlaps.
 For example, if one `-A` region hits two `-B` regions, that counts as two intersections.
 With `any`, the presence of an intersection is counted.
 So our example above would count a single intersection.

-#### Others
+#### Remaining parameters
 * `--genome` :  A two column file with `chrom\tsize`.
 This becomes the space over which we can shuffle regions.
 If there are any regions in the bed files on chromosomes not inside the `--genome` file, those regions will not be loaded.
 * `-A` and `-B` : Bed files with genomic regions to test.
 They must be sorted and every `start < stop`.